-The Supersofts are a fantastic performing ball and unbelievable value for money.
+The Callaway Supersoft is a fantastic performing ball and unbelievable value.
 A definite recommendation if you don't want to spend more money on premium golf balls.

 With golf being as popular as ever right now, it’s imperative that you have the right equipment, with the golf ball being one of the biggest and most important factors you should look at first.